helgoboss/helgobox/doc/user-guide.md

   element is mapped to which target parameter.
 If you want to use this feature, just click this button and you will see detailed instructions on how to set this up.
 In order to use this feature, you need the *ReaLearn Companion* app, which has a [dedicated section](#companion-app) in this user guide.
-- **Let through:** By default, ReaLearn "eats" MIDI events for which there's at least one enabled mapping source.
+- **Let through:** By default, ReaLearn "eats" *FX input* MIDI events for which there's at least one enabled mapping source.
 In other words, it doesn't forward MIDI events which are used to control a target parameter.
 Unmatched MIDI events, however, are forwarded to ReaLearn's FX output.
 This default setting usually makes much sense if you put the ReaLearn FX in front of another instrument FX.
 Use these checkboxes to change that behavior.
 Please note that this refers to MIDI events coming from *FX input* only.
 MIDI events captured from a MIDI hardware input are never forwarded to ReaLearn's FX output.